cjphillips4/CS400/README.md

 # CS400
 This branch holds my contributions to our Red Black Tree project.
 This project functions as a library and allows users to navigate through the library's catalogue and check in/out books.
+I was responsible for the backend of this application